wizzie-io/wizzie-io.github.io/pages/prelude/terra-box/index.md

 ### modules

 This is the place where the WDP components are defined.
-Each component definition is created as a Terraform module and it can be imported and used by a higher level module (defined in "main").
+Each component definition is created as a Terraform module and it can be imported and used by a higher level module (defined at "main").

 For instance, Wizz-Vis is a WDP component defined in `modules`.
 It has two Terraform files:

 * `main.tf` where the kubernetes resources which deploys Wizz-Vis are defined.
 This module creates several kubernetes [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment), a [service](https://kubernetes.io/docs/concepts/services-networking/service/) and a [secret](https://kubernetes.io/docs/concepts/configuration/secret).

 * `vars.tf` where the module [Input Variables](https://learn.hashicorp.com/terraform/getting-started/variables) (commonly simply called as **vars**) are declared.
 Module vars let us to parametrize configuration details of the component.
-E.g.: The password of the admin user.
+E.g.: The admin user password.

-Most of this components can be deployed on kubernetes in a isolated way but some of them might have dependencies.

 ### main {#mainmodules}